jsf116/Test-Expander/Readme.md

     required, simply pass the empty hash reference as the option value.
 - All other valid options (i.e. arguments starting with the dash sign **-**) are forwarded to [Test2::V0](https://metacpan.org/pod/Test2::V0) along with their values.

+    Options without values are not supported; in case of their passing an exception is raised.

 - If an argument cannot be recognized as an option, an exception is raised.

-**Test::Expander** needs to be the very first module in your test file.
+**Test::Expander** is recommended to be the very first module in your test file.

 The only exception currently known is the case, when some actions performed on the module level (e.g. determination of constants) rely upon results of other actions (e.g. mocking of built-ins).